perstarkse/personal-blog/content/sections/_intro.md

 # Learning out loud

-[A blog about growth and discovery - Per Stark]{.subtitle .text-purple-400}
+[Untangling thoughts and sharing discoveries - Per Stark]{.subtitle .text-purple-400}

-Welcome to my blog, a space where I share my journey of continuous learning and personal growth.
-This blog serves as a platform for me to "learn out loud" and document my experiences as I explore various topics.
+Welcome to my corner of the internet.
+Here I'm thinking, learning, and documenting as I go.
+I write about what interests me, puzzles I'm working through, and the occasional insight that seems worth sharing.

-I firmly believe in the power of open source and collaborative learning.
-I'm a strong advocate for the free exchange of ideas and knowledge, and I believe that we can all benefit from the collective wisdom of our communities.
-I hope to contribue to that by sharing my experiences.
+Much like open source code, I believe ideas grow stronger when shared and examined openly.
+This blog is my small contribution to that collective knowledge pool - messy parts, revisions, and all.
+Some posts will be polished, others more like thinking drafts.
+All are part of learning out loud.